denis-itskovich/orientdb-reproduction/readme.md

 ## Description
-This repository reproduces potential OrientDB bug, reproducible in multithreaded environment
+This repository reproduces potential in OrientDB when using live queries.

-### Environment
+## Environment
-The bug is reproducible when working with OrientDB remotely.
+The bug is reproducible when working with OrientDB remotely and only when running live queries simultaneously from different threads.

 It could not be reproduced in embedded mode.

-Also, the bug could not be reproduced in single threaded environment
+The test uses `docker-compose` in order to run `OrientDB` container

+## Description

+### Steps to reproduce

+1. Ensure `docker` and `docker-compose` are installed
+2. Run `./gradlew test`

+This will run `testMultithreadedLiveQuery`

 ### Test case:
 | Thread    | Actions                                                               |